vaguelyr/4.sh/README.md

 - Add report of how many images/posts were downloaded each update
 - Add report of thread information to a file / option for stdout too
 - Consider adding/moving to `set -x` for debugging instead of just printing text.
+- Continuous monitoring of a board with downloading of any thread matching given regex
+- Add option to download banners and contest banners
+- Put all downloaded content within respective folders
+- Add option to download sitewide misc data, popular threads shown on the site home,blog, etc
+- Add option for all boards mode to be all sfw or nsfw boards

 GPL-3.0-or-later